by Marcia Hinds – Ryan’s and Megan’s Mom

-www.autism-and-treatment.com In the beginning of our autism nightmare, I had trouble putting one foot in front of the other.
+In the beginning of our autism nightmare, I had trouble putting one foot in front of the other.
 Some days I was so discouraged, I wasn’t sure I could get up to face another day filled with autism.
 When my son started Kindergarten, he was in the 3rd percentile for speech and lacked all functional language.
 Most of what I did back then was so I could tell myself I tried everything if I ever had to put him in a group home.
 When my son was in middle school, my dream was that one day he might be able to hold a job at McDonald’s and live independently.
 But at that time even I didn’t believe Ryan could ever lead a typical life or accomplish all he has.
-Ryan surpassed all of my expectations, but recovery took time.
-And here are nine things you need to know about autism.
+Ryan surpassed all of my expectations, but recovery took time so don’t get discouraged or give up too soon.
+Here are nine things you need to know about autism that I hope will keep you fighting the war against autism:

 - Most doctors don’t realize autism is treatable.
 The common belief among most conventional doctors continues to be that autism is a dead-end developmental or psychiatric disorder.
 This couldn’t be further from the truth.
 Maybe that would change if we stopped calling it “autism” and instead called it what it is: a messed up immune system.
 Recovery for Ryan only became a possibility after his doctor treated his medical issues and improved how his immune system functioned.